 After Andy Yosha left Daygame.com Jon and Dave Diggler set up their own company.
 Jon was one of the key coaches on the daygame bootcamp I did.
 On the second day of the bootcamp Jon’s style was perfect as I had learned the basics and he was silent and supportive and did not engage in unnecessary chit-chat but let me get on with it.
 He understood that if I was going to progress in this area of my life post-boot camp, I had to get in the habit of approaching off my own bat.
 When I did he was then very supportive and encouraging and his advice was on the money.
 You can find more about Jon at malemystery.com or check out my podcast interview with him.

-There are quite a few people who do not like Krauser’s politics and I am not sure I would want to invite him out for a cup of tea.
+I have not met Nick Krauser and so cannot say I have had a happy experience with him!
+There are quite a few people who do not like Krauser’s politics and I am not sure I would want to hang out with him over a cup of tea, frankly.
 But I am not interested in his politics and his personality but what he has to teach.
 And he is really scientific in his approach and has the integrity of a scientist.
 I have used his book Daygame Mastery a lot (for texting, for instance.).
-And I also hear from guys who have been his student that he is very thorough and practical and I have to say that I like the sound of his coaching style.
+And I also hear from guys who have been his students that he is very thorough and practical and I have to say that I like the sound of his coaching style.
 If Krauser is abrasive and you do not like his style, it may because you are stuck in a “nice guy” mindset and he is probably the perfect fit for you!
 You can find him at krauserpua.com